 “That’s up to you to negotiate.
 He’s sponsoring you through the University, is he not?”

 Sebastien’s eyes widened, but Ana shook her hand as if waving away a fly.
 “That’s not so hard to deduce, Sebastien.
 Who else would be doing it?
-The Siverlings certainly aren’t a wealthy, influential family any more, and you’ve been staying at Dryden Manor when you’re not at the University.
-Lord Dryden was interested enough in the Gervin Family’s acceptance that he gave up an Erythrean gelding from his breeding business to my father.
+The Siverlings certainly aren’t a wealthy, influential family anymore, and you’ve been staying at Dryden Manor when you’re not here.
+Lord Dryden was interested enough in the sub-commission that he gave up an Erythrean gelding to my father.
 Do you know how much those horses are worth?”

 Sebastien didn’t, but she understood the general idea.
 “I’m interested.
-But I want to be involved in the planning, and I reserve the right to veto any proposals that are too dangerous to implement.
+But I want to be involved in the planning, and I reserve the right to veto any proposals that are too dangerous.
 You’ll cover any expenses.”

 Ana’s face broke into a wide smile.
 “Agreed.”

 Sebastien stepped away from the closed door.
 “Actually, I wanted to talk to you so that I could apologize.”